cguz/task-management-service/src/cplusplus/README.md

 # Code

-The code is in the :folder: "TaskManegementService".
+The code is in the folder ( 📁 ) "TaskManegementService".

 The following two rules are in the Makefile